Managing your stock investments doesn't have to be a daily pain. Rebalance once a year for stress-free investing

 Making money on your investments can be intoxicating.
-You'll notice that your portfolio value increased by several thousand dollars on one strong day and you'll be hooked.
+You'll notice your portfolio value increase by several thousand dollars on one good day, and you'll be hooked.

 This is where investing gets dangerous.

-Too many investors actively watch the TV shows, websites and all the other places for stock market analysis and start thinking they can ‘beat' the market.
-What started out as a plan to beat your own financial goals and a moderate return becomes a game to get the highest return possible.
+Too many investors actively watch TV shows, websites, and all the other places for stock market analysis and start thinking they can ‘beat' the market.
+What began as a plan to beat your financial goals and get a reasonable return becomes a game to get the highest return possible.

 And that is how people lose money in stocks and never reach their financial goals.

-There's a secret that the investing industry doesn't want you to know, a secret to stress free investing that will meet your goals.
-The secret is that unless you're working in investments and providing advice on a daily basis, you don't need to check your investments more than monthly – no quarterly – wait, annually!
+There's a secret that the investing industry doesn't want you to know, and it is the key to stress-free investing that will meet your goals.
+The secret is that unless you're working in investments and providing advice daily, you don't need to check your investments more than monthly – no quarterly – wait, annually!

 But what if you hear a particularly juicy tip about a stock?
-What if one of the stocks you own just posted a bad quarter of sales?
+What if one of the stocks you own just posted a lousy quarter of sales?

-Resist the temptation to jump login to your investing account because it really doesn't matter.
+Please resist the temptation to log in to your investing account because it doesn't matter.

-First, any news you are hearing will be almost instantly reflected in the stock price.
-There are countless traders, brokers and hedge fund managers sitting by their screens all day and are instantly trading on the news.
-Rushing in to buy or sell shares just means you are late to the game.
+First, any news you hear will be instantly reflected in the stock price.
+Countless traders, brokers, and hedge fund managers are sitting by their screens all day and immediately trading on the news.
+Rushing in to buy or sell shares means you are late to the game.

 Every year, check the value of your stocks and the value of your total investment by sector and asset class.
-Have stocks soared higher, taking their value to 50% of your portfolio when you were only planning on holding 30% of your wealth in stocks?
+Have stocks soared higher, taking their value to 50% of your portfolio when you only planned to hold 30% of your wealth in stocks?
 Has one company's stock jumped or fallen significantly?

-Your annual check-up isn't about timing the market but about correcting these imbalances If the imbalance isn't too great, say you've got 35% in stocks instead of your 30% target, then save your money and don't worry about it.
+Your annual check-up isn't about timing the market but correcting these imbalances.
+If the imbalance isn't too significant, say you've got 35% in stocks instead of your 30% target, then save your money and don't worry about it.

 - You are more likely to be selling the investments that have gone up and may be relatively expensive.
 You're taking your profits and giving your losers a chance to rebound.

 One of my favorite new ways to invest is through Motif Investing and its innovative way to buy stocks online.
-Through Motif, you can buy 30 stocks for one commission and instantly lower your risk compared to buying individual stocks.
-By investing in the group of stocks, you smooth out the ups and downs and avoid panic selling your investments.
+You can buy 30 stocks for one commission through Motif and instantly lower your risk than buying individual stocks.
+By investing in a group of stocks, you smooth out the ups and downs and avoid panic selling your investments.

-I'm a buy-and-hold investor all the way but there may be rare occasions when you should sell a stock in your portfolio.
-The reasons are probably fewer than you think and really come down to whether the stock fits with your overall portfolio strategy.
+I'm a buy-and-hold investor, but there may be rare occasions when you should sell a stock in your portfolio.
+The reasons are probably fewer than you think, and whether the stock fits your overall portfolio strategy.

 - Has the company become much riskier because of new technology or new competitors?

-- Has management decided not to support the dividend or other cash return to shareholders?
+- Has management decided not to support shareholders' dividends or other cash returns?

-- Has management made unethical decisions with which you are not comfortable supporting as a shareholder?
+- Has management made unethical decisions you are uncomfortable supporting as a shareholder?

 - Have the shares done so incredibly well that they are too large a portion of your portfolio?

-Only in extreme cases would I make the decision to sell a stock outside of my quarterly or annual review.
+I would only decide to sell stock outside my quarterly or annual review in extreme cases.
 Since prices immediately reflect any new information, there's nothing to be gained by rushing to your computer to sell.

-Unless you are constantly putting money into the same stock, you shouldn't have to worry about it becoming too big a portion of your total investment.
-Only if a stock surges and is more than 5% or 6% of your total portfolio should you think about selling some off.
+Unless you constantly put money into the same stock, you shouldn't worry about it becoming too significant a portion of your total investment.
+Only if a stock surges and is more than 5% or 6% of your entire portfolio should you think about selling some off.

-The simplicity in this stress free investing strategy is going to be in contrast to the vast majority of ‘advice' you'll see on TV or the internet.
-Take it from someone that has worked in the markets for more than a decade.
-Nobody ‘really' knows where stocks are going and the only people making money off the complicated strategies and advice are those collecting the fees or selling their analysis.
+The simplicity of this stress-free investing strategy will contrast with the vast majority of ‘advice' you'll see on TV or the internet.
+Take it from someone who has worked in the markets for over a decade.
+Nobody ‘really' knows where stocks are going, and the only people making money off the complicated strategies and advice are those collecting the fees or selling their analysis.